hihithisisme/markdown-resume/index.md

 ------

-As an accomplished professional with a proven track record in developing and managing distributed systems in the payments and monetization domains, I am well-versed in collaborating with cross-functional teams to deliver outstanding results.
-My ability to quickly pick up new technologies and gather broad context has enabled me to excel in fast-paced work environments.
+As an accomplished professional with a track record in developing and managing distributed systems, I am well-versed in collaborating with cross-functional teams to deliver outstanding results.
+My ability to quickly pick up new technologies and gather broader context enables me to excel in fast-paced work environments.

 ## Experience